illusion0001/orbisunjailed/no-reset-jailbreak.md

 	<li>Will my PS4 die from doing this?
 No, even forced reboots won't kill your PS4 unless you're doing it every 2 seconds for years :)</li>
 </ul>

+## Congrats, you have now jailbroken your PS4!

+ * Now that you have successfully jailbroken your PS4, why not take look at what you can further do, such as <a href="https://florinsdistortedvision.github.io/orbisunjailed/gaming/"> Games, Updates and DLC </a> and <a href="https://florinsdistortedvision.github.io/orbisunjailed/hacks-homebrew/"> Hacks and Homebrew </a> .

 <p>&nbsp;</p>

 <p>&nbsp;</p>